Art Never Stops 🎨

 Mission: Provide the highest service and support to all schools and stakeholders.

-In Elementary, all K-5 students are enrolled in Visual Art courses and receive 40-50 minutes once a week in a well-supplied art room or designated art-making area) at every school.
+In Elementary, all K-5 students are enrolled in visual arts courses and receive 40-50 minutes once a week in a well-supplied art room or designated art-making area) at every school.
 There is no "Art on a cart" in Pinellas County Schools.
 Students receive studio-based art project experiences based on the Florida Next Generation State Standards in the following media: drawing, painting, printmaking, mixed media, digital media, sculpture, and ceramics.
 All K-5 students have access to a Digital Arts Lab for learning 21st century digital skills, digital citizenship, and producing amazing digital artwork, photography, and even stop-motion animation films.
 Perkins Elementary, in St. Petersburg, and Sandy Lane Elementary, in Clearwater, are the district's magnet school for Visual and Performing Arts.

-Middle School offers a range of engaging state-approved Visual Art courses as electives for 6-8 grade students.
+Middle School offers a spectrum of engaging state-approved visual arts courses as electives for 6-8 grade students.
 Students also receive world-class instruction and studio-based Art project experiences based on a robust curriculum-aligned Florida State Standards in the following Units of Study: Drawing, Painting, Printmaking, Mixed Media, Sculpture, and Ceramics.
 Courses are as follows: Visual Art 1, Visual Art 2, Digital Art & Design 1, Digital Art & Design 2, 2-D Studio Art 1, 2-D Studio Art 2, 3-D Studio Art 1, 3-D Studio Art 2, Creative Photo 1, Creative Photo 2, and Pre-Advance Placement Visual Arts.
 All middle school Art programs utilize a Digital Arts Lab with iPads or laptops (1 to 1 devices) for students to learn 21st century digital skills, digital citizenship, and produce riveting digital artwork, photography, and stop-motion animation or live-action films.
 John Hopkins Middle School, in St. Petersburg, is the district's magnet school for Fine Arts.